jasonoviedo/kiwix/README.md

 ![KiwiBot Challenge](./Challenge.png)

+### Objectives

+Two tracks (easy track and dangerous curves track) are provided to get your started on using machine learning algorithms and get a feeling of the API.

+Your objective is train a model on which a kiwibot is able to move autonomously along the city without hitting pedestrians or hitting a building, each model provided will be evaluated and we will be looking for the model with the most autonomous time without crashing.

 ### Available Game Builds (Precompiled builds of the simulator)

 Instructions: Download the zip file, extract it and run (see How to Run) the execution file.